1. Submissions Policy || 2. Searching the Site || 3. Formatting

 The first line should be followed by one space after the colon, the second by two, the

-fact the actual rapper him/herself.
+third by three, and the fourth by just one.
 "Typed by" is the normal credit used on

 Section Five: Lyric Content

-This may include duets with R&B, Reggae, Metal, or Funk artists.
+Contributions may include duets with R&B, Reggae, Metal, or Funk artists.

 Section Six: Where to Send

-Send only RAP LYRIC submissions to
+Send submissions to ohhlalyrics@gmail.com.

-other questions please read the FAQ or
+For other questions please read the FAQ or

 contact the webmaster - use the lyrics

-address for your submissions only.
+address for submissions only.
+The webmaster reserves

 the right to reject submissions for reasons stated or unstated at his discretion.